funnisimo/gw-ecs/examples/ananas/doc/part1.md

 Here is the [full code](../part1a.ts) so far.

-## Empty World
+## Creating the Map

 We are building an app that uses our ECS, so the first thing we will need is a `World`.
 Lets add that and incorporate it into the game loop.
-Add the following to your `index.ts` file:
+Add the following imports:

-    import { World } from "gw-ecs/world";
+    import { Aspect, World } from "gw-ecs/world";
+    import { System } from "gw-ecs/system";
+    import { PosManager, Pos } from "gw-ecs/utils";

-We are going to add a `global` variable that holds a reference to the terminal object.
+We are going to add a "global" variable that holds a reference to the terminal object.
 This will make it easier to pass around the term to our services.
-Globals are any Javascript Object instance (important: they have a constructor).
+ECS globals are any Javascript Object instance (important: they have a constructor).
 In our case it is a wrapper class that holds the terminal (we have to do this because the terminal does not have a prototype/constructor).

     class Term {
         term: terminal.Terminal;